 ‘Key Personnel’ refers to an individual whose particulars are registered with the Accounting and Corporate Regulatory Authority (ACRA) for the purpose of registering a business entity; or the relevant Issuance Agency of the Unique Entity Number (UEN) for the purpose of applying for a UEN.

 ‘Authorised Personnel’ refers to an individual authorised by an entity’s Key Personnel to help manage the entity’s (i) Customs Account and/or (ii) DA Account including Declarant details.

 The Key Personnel or Authorised Personnel of a DA can log in using their CorpPass or SingPass to apply for or renew the DA Account.
 Singapore Customs will inform the Key Personnel of the application outcome and the validity period of the DA Account.

-All DAs are required to maintain a valid Inter-bank GIRO (IBG) with Singapore Customs to facilitate the payment of duties, Goods and Services Tax (GST) and other fees to Singapore Customs directly.
+All DAs are required to maintain a valid Inter-bank GIRO (IBG) with Singapore Customs to make the payment of duties,taxes, fees, penalties and other charges on services offered by Singapore Customs from your bank account to Singapore Customs directly.
 The IBG application usually requires 3 to 4 weeks for the bank's approval.
 The IBG application form and procedures can be found here.